s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 evaluated list of results`[b]`.
 While we used `spawn` in the definition above, a head-strict variant can easily be defined by replacing `spawn` with `spawn_ :: Par a -> Par (IVar a)`.
-Fig. \ref{fig:parEvalNParMonadImg} shows a graphical representation.
+Figure \ref{fig:parEvalNParMonadImg} shows a graphical representation.

 ![`parEvalN` (`Par` Monad).](src/img/parEvalNParMonadImg.pdf){#fig:parEvalNParMonadImg}